 Size matters.
 Which is why it may be better to wait for when Nintendo eventually announces the Switch with a bigger screen… among other improvements.

 Nintendo definitely has made a lasting impression with the Switch, their latest gaming console, and for good reason.
-The idea of an all-in-one home and portable console is intriguing.
-The way that gamers will interface with the system using the multiple Joy-Con configurations and touch screen is pretty revolutionary.
+Besides us adults, the idea of an all-in-one home and portable console is an intriguing concept for teenagers too.
+In that regard, consoles like the Switch prove to be perfect gifts for a 15 year old boy.
+This portable gaming console also offers plenty of learning benefits with games like Human Resource Machine, Nintendo Labo, etc. The way that gamers will interface with the system using the multiple Joy-Con configurations and touch screen is pretty revolutionary.
 So, I can see why there are many gamers and fanboys out there who are willing to shell out the $299 price point when the system drops in a couple of months.

 Me?
 I’m interested but not enough to get the Switch on Day 1.
 In fact, I’m not even sure I want to get it the way it is right now.
 I do think the console is good but it’s not the best version of itself.
 And it all comes down to size.
 The Nintendo Switch is just a tad too small which is actually hobbling its true potential.
 That all could be fixed when Nintendo eventually reveals the Switch XL.